YeOldeDM/lets-godot-roguelike/posts/step-4-dungeongen.md

 We now delete the code spawning all our non-player things.
 Modify the player spawn call to use the start_pos value returned by `DunGen.Generate()`.

+## Little Big Picture
+If our generated map is larger than our game's window (it probably is), it can be hard to visualize your dungeon's layout in its entirety.
+Being able to see the "big picture" of the results of your dungeon generator is important for tweaking your code and getting things looking the way you want them to.
+We can write this little function in Map.gd to convert our 2D map array to a .png image, where each pixel represents 1 cell of the map.
+We can choose two colors to represent wall and floor cells:

+`func map_2_png( map )`

+Call this function some time after the map is generated, giving it the `map` contents of your generated dictionary.

+This will dump a new png file to your `res://` folder.
+Note that this will only be viable while playing the game through the editor.
+If we wanted this functionality in the exported version of our game, we'd have to do it a little different.
+But this is just a little thing for us, so we don't need to do that.

 ## Conclusion
 Get excited!
 You can now run around and explore your procedurally-generated dungeon!
 Play around with your Generate parameters to see what kind of results you can get.
 That's going to be it for this step.
 In the next step, we'll expand on this and have our code fill our dungeon's rooms with Things.
 We'll also modify our Map so it paints random variations of a set of tiles, so our dungeon doesn't look so blah!

+[Here](link) is the complete `DunGen.gd` script so far.